 - 5.1 We anticipate a strong response from the education sector to much of the detail in the consultations and from local authorities to those aspects of the consultations that support greater responsiveness to local need.
-To ensure the key issues for London are captured we propose to engage with our networks of local contacts, principally through the planned 14-19 Local Authority Leads event in December, but also through dialogue with key stakeholders. - 5.2 Additionally, the impact to the region from proposed changes to certain factors within the funding formula will be modelled by London Councils to ascertain the scale of shift to resources that may be available to London.
-Any changes that disproportionally impact London's young people will be argued against. - 5.3 This approach has been ratified by the Young People's Education and Skills Board at its meeting of 8 November 2011.
-Draft responses will need to be circulated to Board members for comment and approved by the Board Chair for submission by the due date of 4 January 2012.
+To ensure the key issues for London are captured we propose to engage with our networks of local contacts, principally through a planned 14-19 Local Authority Leads event in December, but also through dialogue with key stakeholders. - 5.2 Additionally, the impact to the region from proposed changes to certain factors within the funding formula will be modelled by London Councils to ascertain the scale of shift to resources that may be available to London.
+Any changes that disproportionally impact London's young people will be argued against. - 5.3 The deadline to the consultations is 4 January 2012.
+It is therefore proposed that the draft responses should be circulated to members for comment and the final version is approved by the Chair for submission by the due date.